WidgetKing/cpextra/docs/variables/special-behaviour.md

 ::: tip Variable values as part of a parameter

-Conversely, double-dollar variables CAN be used as part of a parameter.
+Conversely, **for certain parameters** double-dollar variables can be used as **part** of a parameter.
 For example, let's say we wanted to use xcmndAlert to send us a message saying what the current value of the variable **My_Var** is.
 We could write:

 ```
 Assign | xcmndAlert with My_Var: $$My_Var$$